 - If you can avoid driving out during the hottest portions of the day that would help your car a lot

 - Don’t tow while you’re on overdrive; this can burn up your transmission

 - Avoid pushing your vehicle to tow loads beyond its towing cargo limits

 - You can choose to add an aftermarket transmission cooler.
 Ask your local transmission expert if they have one and have them install it for you

 - Another solution is to add an aftermarket transmission fluid pan that is deeper and larger than the stock pan.
 This will give your vehicle a bigger reserve from where your transmission can draw fluid from

-Dave’s Car Care: Your Transmission Expert in Glendale AZ
+Dave’s Car Care: Your Transmission Experts in Glendale AZ

 Arizona car owners should take extra care of their transmissions due to the extreme weather conditions.